How to Recruit Employees for Small Businesses

-What will the position you're offering offer?
+What will the position you're offering promise a new employee?
 The chance to develop new skills?
 A stepping stone to a position with more responsibilities?
 More money after a certain amount of time on the job?
-Whatever it is, in terms of attracting high quality staff, be sure to get the future possibilities on the table when you're trying to recruit someone.
+Whatever it is, be sure to get the future possibilities on the table when you're trying to recruit someone.

 7. Create an employee incentive program.